 We strongly encourage all who believe they can make this commitment to apply.
 Serving on the Board of Directors of SSDP is an invaluable, incredibly rewarding experience.
 You will play a major part in growing SSDP and helping to end the drug war.

 There are six open student director positions to be filled by the March 2017 Congress.
-For this Congress, the Board has defined a “student” as someone who is currently enrolled at least half-time at a college or university as an undergraduate or graduate student, in high school, or who graduated within the last academic year.
+For this Congress, the Board has defined a “student” as someone who is currently enrolled at least half-time at university as an undergraduate or graduate student, in high school, or who graduated within the last academic year.
 Anyone that graduated in the spring 2016 or fall 2016 semester is eligible to run.
 Both US and international students are encouraged to run.

 To apply to be a candidate, fill out this application form.
 Applications are due by February 28 at 11:59 PM PST.
 Serving as a Board member requires complying with deadlines for meetings, etc., and, barring any unusual circumstances, this deadline will be strictly enforced.